quanqinle/quanqinle.github.io/source/resume/en.md

 ## 2012.05 ~ 2016.06，<a href="http://ir.netease.com/">NetEase, Inc. (NASDAQ: NTES)</a> / Social Media Dept.

-NetEase social media sites (such as NetEase blog, LOFTER) have website, Android/iPhone/iPad app.
+NetEase social media sites (such as NetEase blog, LOFTER) have website and Android/iPhone/iPad app.

 1.